zbanack/shampoo/README.md

 ### Known Issues and Roadmap
 Shampoo is sold "as-is" with no guarentees of future updates, bug fixes, or support.
 However, that doesn't rule out the possibility of improvements down the road.
 Below you'll find potential patches and features should Shampoo get updated:
 - Animated images are not supported via `img` tags.
 If you wish to draw an animated graphic on a canvas, consider using the meta `onDraw` callback to draw directly ontop of the canvas.
-- Link and text customization within `sm` tags are limited given the lack of perceived value for the tags.
+- Cleaner sanitization of user input
 - Non-optimal text parsing and redundant scripts
 - Decimals and exponentials are not supported in `NUMBER` types
 - More support for transparency tags.